 Says Worldwide Relational Database Market Increased 14 Percent i.
 STAMFORD, Conn., June 18, 2007 View All Press Releases Linux Experiences Strongest Operating System Growth Rate with 67 Percent Revenue Increase Worldwide relational database management systems (RDBMS) total software revenue totaled $15.2 billion in 2006, a 14.2 percent increase from 2005 revenue of $13.3 billion, according to Gartner, Inc.

 You can read the full round up here.
 The total market tallies an estimated $19 billion.
 For me, the most important data in the news story is: Oracle once again took the top spot, capturing 44.3 percent of the market with revenue growth of 13.3 percent.
+IBM came in second with a 21 percent share, also logging a 13.3 percent revenue growth rate.
+My question is, How long will the traditional database vendors remain in ascendancy.
+The traditional database vendors are not solving the data management problems their licensees face.
 Database market share war resumes - Channel Marker.
 Jun 26 2008 10:46AM GMT Posted by: badarrow Tags: Thanks!